Jul 2009 to May 2013

 (Working Paper) A bilevel model to locate electric vehicle charging stations with power grid integration.
 (With Vignesh Subramanian, Felipe Feijoo, Kevin Melendez)

-(Working Paper) When Nash meets Stackelberg.
+(Under review) When Nash meets Stackelberg.
 (WIth Margarida Carvalho, Gabriele Dragotto, Felipe Feijoo, Andrea Lodi).
-Code available - Pre-preprint by popular request: arXiv.
+Code available - Preprint: arXiv.

 Mixed-integer bilevel representability.
 In Mathematical Programming - Series A (With Amitabh Basu and Christopher Ryan). [pdf]

 Abstract: We study the representability of sets that admit extended formulations using mixed-integer bilevel programs.
 We show that feasible regions modeled by continuous bilevel constraints (with no integer variables), complementarity constraints, and polyhedral reverse convex constraints are all finite unions of polyhedra.
 Conversely, any finite union of polyhedra can be represented using any one of these three paradigms.
 We then prove that the feasible region of bilevel problems with integer constraints exclusively in the upper level is a finite union of sets representable by mixed-integer programs and vice versa.
 Further, we prove that, up to topological closures, we do not get additional modeling power by allowing integer variables in the lower level as well.
 To establish the last statement, we prove that the family of sets that are finite unions of mixed-integer representable sets forms an algebra of sets (up to topological closures).

 Can cut generating functions be good and efficient?
 In SIAM Journal on Optimization.
 (With Amitabh Basu). [pdf]